smallwat3r/qmk-keymap/README.md

 Highly relying on combos.
 I'm using very light switches (Ambients Nocturnal from Kailh, 20g), which makes it very comfortable.

-I use `./cp-smallcat` to copy the Smallcat keyboard configs onto my local QMK firmware repository.
+I use `./scripts/copy-boards` to copy the Smallcat keyboard configs to my local QMK firmware repository.

 Compile firmware
 ```